redhat-developer/broken-link-checks/README.md

-# broken-link-check-report
+# broken-link-checks
-Broken link check report for RHDP website.
+Broken link checks for the RHDP website.